cudmore/cudmore.github.io/_posts/2015-11-07-debian-server.md

   "rpc-authentication-required": false,
   ```

-- Maybe add transmissions user to 'movies' group? (movies group was made above)
+  - Maybe add transmissions user to 'movies' group? (movies group was made above).

   ```
   sudo usermod -a -G movies transmission
   ```

   - That didn't work (maybe I needed a -R).
-Fuck all this security.
+Fuck all this security anyways.

   ```
   sudo chmod -R a+rwx /movies/transmission_download/
   ```

-  - Make sure to stop and then start daemon when editing the configuration
+  - Make sure to stop and then start daemon when editing the configuration file.

   ```
   sudo service transmission-daemon stop